2021 SIMRACINGHUB F1 LEAGUE REGULATIONS

 - Drivers are responsible for monitoring the forum topic and be ready to announce their selections.

 - Drivers must pre-arrange their teammate selection prior to announcing it on the forum topic.

 - Drivers must announce their teams and teammates in the forum as indicated by the selection order.

 - Selection will be considered final once all twenty (20) seats have been filled and assigned a team.

-9.1 - A Race Director will be appointed the following tasks during an event to ensure compliance of the Regulations:
+9.1 - A Race Director will be appointed the following tasks during an event to ensure compliance with the Regulations:

 - The stopping of any car in accordance with the Regulations.

 - The stopping of Practice or suspension of the Race in accordance with the Regulations if deemed unsafe to continue and ensuring that the correct restart procedure is carried out.